What is Debt Consolidation?

 What is debt consolidation?

-Debt consolidation is the process of combining several debts into a single loan, which helps to streamline repayments and reduce stress.
+Debt consolidation is the process of combining several debts into a single loan, which helps to streamline repayments, reduce stress and makes handling your debt easier.

 You might have many loans in different forms, including: